-With analytical support from the IEA, Commission members will examine how progress on energy efficiency can be rapidly accelerated through new and stronger policy action by governments across the globe.
-It will develop a series of actionable recommendations that will be announced in the summer of 2020.
+With analytical support from the IEA, Global Commission members have examined how progress on energy efficiency can be rapidly accelerated through new and stronger policy action by governments across the globe.
+It has developed this series of actionable recommendations to support governments in achieving more ambitious action on energy efficiency.

 The Commission's work comes at a critical moment in clean energy transitions around the world.
 Despite energy efficiency's tremendous potential, the world is struggling to capture its full benefits.
 Global energy demand continues to increase and CO2 emissions are at record levels.
 Meanwhile, energy intensity – the energy required to produce one unit of global gross domestic product (GDP) – is not improving quickly enough to offset strong energy demand and CO2 emissions growth.
 In light of these worrying trends, there is a growing recognition by governments and leaders across the globe that efficiency efforts need to be stepped up.